bregman-arie/devops-exercises/exercises/security/README.md

 </b></details>

 <details>
-<summary> Briefly suggest some solutions related to those threats from a developer perspective.
+<summary> Following the examples for security threats on supply chain above, briefly suggest some solutions related to those threats from a consumer perspective.
 </summary><br><b>

 [Aquasec](https://www.aquasec.com/cloud-native-academy/devsecops/supply-chain-security/):

   * Carefully investigate the third party vendor’s security practices
   * Conduct an incident response plan that should be followed if an attack occurs.
-  * Raise awareness among employees of potential threats and critical attributes of the product and/or organization.
+  * Incorporate security tools in your project pipelines, such as [SonarQube](https://www.sonarqube.org/).

 </b></details>

 <details>